-Child and family health nurses give free support and information to families with children under six years of age.
+Child and family health nurses give free support and information to families with children aged 0-5 years.
 Depending on your state or territory, this support can be through your local community health service, your local council or your state child and family health service.

-If you need to find a child and family health nurse, you can start by contacting your local council, local health service or community health centre or service.
+If you need to find a child and family health nurse, you can start by contacting your local council, local health service or community health service.

 Along with your GP, your child and family health nurse is a good starting point for support for your child’s health, development, behaviour, feeding and settling.
 You can also talk to your nurse about your own wellbeing.
 It’s all part of helping your child grow and thrive in the early years.

 Why your child might see a child and family health nurse

 Child and family health nurses offer regular check-ups on your child’s health and development in the early months and years.
 They offer information, support and advice on:

 - child safety